Gexkill/sweng2/DD/src/index.md

    * [G4] crossed out
    * improvement of the Architecture Design part in the 1.5 Document structure
    * adding of UX and BCE in the lexic
-   * component view revision, there missed some interactions and then push gateway
+   * component view revision, there missed some interactions and the push gateway
    * Sequence diagrams fixed for printed version
+   * Description of the component vieuw

 [deploymentView]: ../resources/architecture/deployment.png?raw=true